menu

 The Lord of the Rings: Tales of Middle-Earth will be releasing in the next few weeks, which will be the first time a set like this is coming to Modern as well as Legacy.
 While there is potential for some cards to find homes in Modern, I'm not convinced that there's anything metagame-shaking.
 I'll be going into this more next week, but the set's power level is more appropriate for Pioneer than Modern.

 For those looking to sell sealed product, there should be huge demand initially.
-If the allure of finding the one A-The One Ring isn't enough to drive sales, the flavor and art of the set will.
+If the allure of finding the one The One Ring isn't enough to drive sales, the flavor and art of the set will.
 Never mind how powerful the pull of The Lord of the Rings is in general.
 The new cards should sell well initially, but I wouldn't expect them to drive sales of existing cards.

 Stability Reigns